d-leb/david-leblanc.com/README.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

+Patch level is automatically updated on every merge into the develop branch.

 ## Authors

 - **David LeBlanc** - _Initial work_ - [d-leb](https://github.com/d-leb)